VrMoore/Python-Project/README.md

 7. Weather API

-   An application that fetched weather daya from visual crossing api
+   An application that fetched weather data from visual crossing api

 <b>Note</b>
 This project made just for learn.